Carlosdvp/carlosv-ninja/Readme.md

         - Finallly the *solution* was to simply pull the data for one project from the store inside the project view and pass that data down into the Card as a prop.
     4. This is fine.

-### 3. Implement the following features:

-1. the ability to select between List and Grid view in the projects section
+### 3. Add the ability to select between List and Grid view in the projects gallery

   - create a pair of buttons
     - each should have a label 'LIST View' or 'GRID View'
-    - the button for the current view should be disabled
+    - the button for the current view should be disabled (optional)
   - create 2 separeate views
     - Grid View component
     - List View Component
-  - Grid View is the current one, keep it as is
+  - Grid View is the default view I had in the Gallery component, move this to the Grid View component.

+### 4. Fix the Styling

+1. clean up the css
+2. some styles may need to be global to eliminate too much repetition of the same stuff
+3. make the layout responsive
-2. make less colorful, make the style sharper and more professional, similar to Uniswap Dex UI
+4. make less colorful, make the style sharper and more professional.